Virginia Beach Virginia, USA Travel Guide

 Public transportation provides a budget-friendly option for exploring Virginia Beach, especially for concentrated areas like the Oceanfront.

-Consider pre-booking shuttle services for convenience.
+Consider pre-booking shuttle buses for convenience.

 On-demand services provide flexibility for spontaneous trips.